hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 .. important::

-   **sofia** is currently in **pilot phase**.
-The VUB-HPC team is working hard to make it production-ready.
-If all goes well, the cluster will be open for full project applications by June 1, 2026.
-Please contact :ref:`Tier-1 support <sofia_help>` if you would like access to run benchmarks in preparation for the June 1 application cutoff.
+   The pilot phase is complete, and **sofia** is currently offline for maintenance as we prepare the system for full production.
+Approved applications from the June 1 cut-off will be activated by July 2026, and starting grants will also open in July.
+Please contact :ref:`Tier-1 support
+   <sofia_help>` if you have any questions.

 **sofia** is the 4th VSC Tier-1 cluster, following *muk* (hosted by HPC-UGent, 2012-2016), *BrENIAC* (hosted by HPC-Leuven, 2016-2022) and *Hortense* (hosted by HPC-Ugent, 2021-2027).